manalijadhav97/salesforce-interview-prep-1/09 Integration.md

     }
     The path will only update the name and not whole object.
     Also, if the resource does not exists, then it will fail.

+## Named Credentials
+Benefit of using Named credentials is we do not have to explicitly specify remote site settings and also they can store the password safely.
+It takes care of the authentication as well.

+state param in oAuth is used to secure the request.
+If the state param is sent in the request and same state param is responded back.
+If the param is tampered with, then the request is considered compromised.